asis2016/lynne-react-bootstrap4/README.md

 # Lynne Fashion
 Lynne Fashion is a free React / TypeScript, Bootstrap 4 template made for fashion store.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Tech Stack
 React, TypeScript, HTML/CSS, SASS, styled-components, Bootstrap 4